Feedback Refined Local-Global Network for Super-Resolution of Hyperspectral Imagery: EXPERIMENTS AND RESULTS

 \subsection{Evaluation Metrics}

-To comprehensively evaluate the performance of our proposed method, six quantitative measurements (PQIs) are utilized: cross correlation (CC) \cite{loncan2015hyperspectral}, spectral angle mapper (SAM) \cite{yuhas1992discrimination}, root mean squared error (RMSE), the erreur relative globale adimensionnelle de synthese (ERGAS) \cite{wald2002data}, peak signal-to-noise ratio (PSNR) and structure similarity (SSIM) \cite{wang2004image}.
-CC, RMSE, PSNR and SSIM are widely used quantitative metrics for image quality assessment, and their detailed descriptions are omitted in this paper.
-ERGAS is a global statistical measure of the SR quality, which is calculated by
+In this section, we choose six commonly used quantitative metrics to evaluate the performance of FRLGN, i.e., cross correlation (CC) \cite{loncan2015hyperspectral}, spectral angle mapper (SAM) \cite{yuhas1992discrimination}, root mean squared error (RMSE), the erreur relative globale adimensionnelle de synthese (ERGAS) \cite{wald2002data}, peak signal-to-noise ratio (PSNR) and structure similarity (SSIM) \cite{wang2004image}.
+As the CC, RMSE, PSNR and SSIM are widely used quantitative metrics in HSI super-resolution tasks, we omit their detailed description here.
+In addition, ERGAS performs a global statistical measure on the reconstructed HSIs, which is calculated by